 Deaf Lottery Draw 228 2026: $800k Cash Prize + $100k Bonus — Best Odds, Life-Changing Impact

-In just four days, the draw closes for Deaf Lottery Draw 228.
-A ticket costs as little as $2.
+Deaf Lottery Draw 228 closes today — March 15, 2026.
+A single ticket costs just $2.
 You could win $800,000 in cash.
-But here's what makes this draw different: every single ticket you buy directly funds vital services for deaf and hard-of-hearing Australians.
+Here's what sets this draw apart: every ticket you buy funds vital services for deaf and hard-of-hearing Australians.

 The Prize: $800,000 in Cash — Plus $100,000 More